 In addition, court decisions have said that the person's association with the organization in question must be a "meaningful" one in order to bar naturalization.
 Simply paying dues, attending meetings or social events, especially while young, is less likely to be considered meaningful than, say, enthusiastic participation or taking on leadership roles.

 For example, a federal district court found in a case called In re Pruna, 286 F. Supp.
 861 (D.P.R.
 1968), that because the applicant's membership in an organization supporting Fidel Castro's Cuban revolution in 1958 resulted from his belief that its objective was to restore representative democracy rather than communism, his participation did not amount to a "meaningful association" and he was eligible for U.S. citizenship.

 Although some of the above exceptions will be easy to prove that one fits into, others will require more research and persuasion.
-In either case, it’s best to get a lawyer’s help with showing that you fall into an exception.
+In either case, it's best to get a lawyer's help with showing that you fall into an exception.

 For example, in a case called Grzymala-Siedlecki v.
 United States, 285 F.2d 836 (5th Cir.
 1961), the applicant's enrollment in the Polish Naval Academy, which automatically conferred Communist Party membership on him, was found to not disqualify him from naturalizing, because it was necessary to his earning a living in Poland.

 In another case, called Petition of Klajic (C.D.
 Cal., 1966), the court found that the applicant's membership in the Narodna Omladina Jugoslavije ("People's Youth of Yugoslavia") did not bar him from naturalization because the organization primarily fostered social and athletic events for young people and might not have even been truly affiliated with the Communist Party.
 Also, the court found that his membership was involuntary and was solely for the purposes of obtaining employment and other essentials of living, including a basic education so as to make him employable.

 Of course, there are courts that came to the opposite conclusion in similar situations.
 Again, your best bet is to get help from an experienced U.S. immigration attorney.